orangebowlerhat/spng-c3/README.md

 spng optionally uses zlib.
 This is a very common library and almost every linux distro will already have this installed.
 Add it to project.json as a linked library called simply "z".

 ## Example code
 The example reads an image from an open file into a buffer.
-Typically the decoded image would be loaded into a graphics API after loading, OpenGL, Vulkan, SDL or similar.
+The decoded image would then be loaded into a graphics API, OpenGL, Vulkan, SDL or something similar.
 In this case it is simply removed from RAM again.
-Note that it uses a libc file handle, not a c3 file object.
+Note that the library uses a libc file handle, not a c3 file object.
 ```
 fn bool load_png (String path) {
 	spng::Context *spng = spng::new (0);